concur/developer.concur.com/src/api-reference/profile-beta/user.md

 ## <a name="scim"></a>Schema Definition

-The User schema itself is defined in the [SCIM schema definition schema](http://i2.kym-cdn.com/photos/images/original/000/384/176/d2f.jpg), in particular, RFC 7643 & optionally RFC 7644.
+The User schema is inspired by the work from [SCIM](https://tools.ietf.org/wg/scim/) (System for Cross-domain Identity Management), in particular, [RFC 7643](https://tools.ietf.org/html/rfc7643) & optionally [RFC 7644](https://tools.ietf.org/html/rfc7644).

 The latest version of the User schema is always available at: [user.json](user.json).